Jackie Robinson: Breaking the color barrier (1947)

 Robinson nonetheless became the target of rough physical play by opponents (particularly the Cardinals).
 At one time, he received a seven-inch gash in his leg from Enos Slaughter.
 On April 22, 1947, during a game between the Dodgers and the Philadelphia Phillies, Phillies players and manager Ben Chapman called Robinson a "nigger" from their dugout and yelled that he should "go back to the cotton fields".
 Rickey later recalled that Chapman "did more than anybody to unite the Dodgers.
 When he poured out that string of unconscionable abuse, he solidified and united thirty men."

 However, Robinson received significant encouragement from several major league players.
 Robinson named Lee "Jeep" Handley, who played for the Phillies at the time, as the first opposing player to wish him well.
 Dodgers teammate Pee Wee Reese once came to Robinson's defense with the famous line, "You can hate a man for many reasons.
 Color is not one of them."
 In 1947 or 1948, Reese is said to have put his arm around Robinson in response to fans who shouted racial slurs at Robinson before a game in Boston or Cincinnati.
 A statue by sculptor William Behrends, unveiled at KeySpan Park on November 1, 2005, depicts Reese with his arm around Robinson.
 Jewish baseball star Hank Greenberg, who had to deal with ethnic epithets during his career, also encouraged Robinson.
-Following an incident where Greenberg collided with Robinson at first base, he "whispered a few words into Robinson's ear", which Robinson later characterized as "words of encouragement."
+Following an incident where Greenberg collided with Robinson at first base, he "whispered a few words into Robinson's ear", which Robinson later characterized as "words of encouragement".
 Greenberg had advised him to overcome his critics by defeating them in games.
-Robinson also talked frequently with Larry Doby, who endured his own hardships since becoming the first black player in the American League with the Cleveland Indians, as the two spoke to one another via telephone throughout the season.
+Robinson also talked frequently with Larry Doby, who endured his own hardships since becoming the first black player in the American League with the Cleveland Indians, as the two spoke to each other via telephone throughout the season.

 Robinson finished the season having played in 151 games for the Dodgers, with a batting average of .297, an on-base percentage of .383, and a .427 slugging percentage.
 He had 175 hits (scoring 125 runs) including 31 doubles, 5 triples, and 12 home runs, driving in 48 runs for the year.
 Robinson led the league in sacrifice hits, with 28, and in stolen bases, with 29.
 His cumulative performance earned him the inaugural Major League Baseball Rookie of the Year Award (separate National and American League Rookie of the Year honors were not awarded until 1949).

+That year, the Brooklyn Dodgers won the National League pennant and went on to face the Yankees in the 1947 World Series.
+Robinson became the first black player to play in the World Series.
+He appeared in all seven games, with the Dodgers ultimately losing in Game 7.